 Tina researched the breed, and WOW the research was extensive!!
 She spent over 2 years researching before ever getting our first Ridgeback!
 She read books, we both went to dog shows, looked at websites, and talked to Breeders.

-Our Focus is South African Working Lines.
+Bred from Old South African Working Lines.
+My Focus is old world function with modern day performance.
 Rhodesian Ridgebacks were originally bred to do a multitude of jobs.
 These dogs are capable of so much.
 Companionship, Search & Rescue (SAR), Therapy, Hunting, and Herding and of coarse almost all Field Sports.

 Tina worked as a nurse for years then became ill and had to quit working outside the home.
 It was through her research into Holistic Alternatives that she realized she could bring better health to our dogs as well our family.